 At this point, Milon should screech "Go, my children!"
 Cecil's next turn should arrive before Palom uses the Cure2.

 This strategy is incredibly timing-sensitive.
 There are many ways it can go wrong, and the only way to really get good at this strategy is to practice it over and over.
 Porom's first run buffer has an incredibly short window, and in my experience, you must slightly anticipate it unless you have excellent reaction times.
-Regarding Tellah casting Stop, you may have better success if you have him wait a second or two before casting, but that never works for me.
+A relatively consistent method (if you're musically inclined) is to note that the proper time to run buffer is exactly four beats of the song after you confirm Fire1 (thanks to SwimmyLionni for telling me this).
+Regarding Tellah casting Stop, you may have better success if you have him wait a second or two before casting.
+Porom's second run buffer is more important.
+The first might be prevented by Milon taking an invisible turn.

 Walk across the bridge and engage Milon Z.